Third-Party Integration Policy

-- Third-parties must submit to Fordham IT’s Third-Party Risk Management framework.
+- Third-parties must submit to the Office of Information Technology’s Third-Party Risk Management framework.

-- Users engaging a third-party service must follow the practices outlined in the Third-Party Integration Procedure.
+- Users engaging in a third-party service must follow the practices outlined in the Third-Party Integration Procedure.

 - Third-party services must abide by the University’s provisioning and de-provisioning policies and procedures.